msgbyte/tianji/website/docs/install/other/install-in-aapanel.md

 [Click here to deploy aaPanel in your server](https://www.aapanel.com/new/download.html?r=dk_tianji)

-> Applicable only for BT Panel version 9.2.0 and above.
+> Applicable only for aaPanel version 7.0.11 and above.

 ## Update List and Search